ajoherron/ajoherron.github.io/_pages/markdown.md

 Reading
 ======
-I'm an avid reader, particularly enjoying fantasy, science fiction, history, and comedy.
-Recently, I read through Frank Herbert's Dune series, which was some of the most fun I've ever had reading.
-I've also gotten into audiobooks lately.
-Did you know the NY Public Library offers audiobooks?
-I'd highly recommend it.
+I'm an avid reader, particularly enjoying fantasy and science fiction.
+Mostly recently, my favorite series have been Dune, A Song of Ice and Fire, and Lord of the Rings.

 <img src="{{ "/images/Dune_series.jpeg" | relative_url }}" alt="Dune Series" width="300" height="300" class="centered-image">